 (3) 10% Rate

-Apart from VAT tax rate, you might also want to consider the corporate tax rate for your business in Vietnam.
-Simply take a look at our Guide to Corporate Tax in Vietnam for more actionable insight!
+Apart from the VAT tax rate, you might also want to consider the corporate tax rate for your business in Vietnam.
+Take a look at our Guide to Corporate Tax in Vietnam for more actionable insight!

 Two Methods to Calculate VAT in Vietnam